Maroibo/TODO-plus/README.md

 # TODO-plus
-a todo list website with a little spin website designing is done partially by iiMuMy github.com/iiMuMy
+a todo list website with a little spin.
+Website designing is done partially by iiMuMy github.com/iiMuMy